 Each major has its own set of honors requirements, including an honors capstone project.
 Honors students also participate in two one-credit interdisciplinary reading and discussion courses.
 Additionally, honors students are supported and encouraged to take advantage of a number of special opportunities including, but not limited to, study abroad programs, internships, summer research opportunities, nationally competitive scholarships, service projects, various off-campus transformative experiences such as participation in conferences, and special projects.

-Applications for Fall 2015 are now available!
 Visit the Program Admission tab to learn more.